Bug report #13005

 i still see that zooming and panning the map goes reasonably quick, even selecting nodes using the selection tool works fine (strange ?).

-#4 Updated by Frank Dekervel about 5 years ago
+#4 Updated by Frank Dekervel over 5 years ago

 - Status changed from Closed to Reopened